Erik Jonsson School of Engineering and Computer Science

 Academic Progress in Computer Engineering

-In order to make satisfactory academic progress as a Computer Engineering major, a student must meet all University requirements for academic progress, and must earn a grade of C- or better in each of the major core courses.
-No "Major Requirement" course (as listed under Section II of the BS degree requirement) may be taken until the student has obtained a grade of C- or better in each of the prerequisites (if a higher grade requirement is stated for a specific class, the higher requirement applies).
+In order to make satisfactory academic progress as a Computer Engineering major, a student must meet all university requirements for academic progress, and must earn a grade of C- or better in each of the "major requirements" courses.
+No "Major Requirements" course (as listed under Section II of the BS degree requirement) may be taken until the student has obtained a grade of C- or better in each of the prerequisites (if a higher grade requirement is stated for a specific class, the higher requirement applies).

 Bachelor of Science in Computer Engineering

-Major Preparatory Courses (24 hours including 3 listed above in Core Curriculum)
+Major Preparatory Courses: 24 semester credit hours including 5 listed above in Core Curriculum

 CE 1337 Computer Science I